 1

-Those who are eligible to apply include current students, faculty, and staff who have incurred COVID-19 or other emergency-related expenses or losses, and can demonstrate need.
-Emergency-related expenses include basic needs such as food, shelter, utilities, or health care.
-If you have already received funds through the Betty Chavis, International Student, or Graduate Student Loan emergency funds, you may not be eligible for additional funding through the HEAF.
+Current students who have incurred crisis or emergency-related expenses or losses, and can demonstrate need.
+Related expenses include basic needs such as food, shelter, utilities, or health care.

 2